 4. Say no to sauces, battered and fried foods

 We know that when it comes time to make dinner, you probably don’t have much time or energy; that’s why you turn to the classic fried foods, frozen pizzas, battered fish fillets, crispy chicken…

-Those don’t cut it for three basic reasons: they will make you gain weight, they won’t fill you up, and they take a lot longer to digest… Not to mention that they’re not especially nutritious.
+Those don’t cut it for three basic reasons: they will make you gain weight, won’t fill you up, and take a lot longer to digest… Not to mention that they’re not especially nutritious.

 - Fish that are high in omega 3’s

 - A cup of oat milk with honey

 - Soothing teas like sage or lime blossom